ChaunChambers/ChaunChambers/README.md

 - 📫 How to reach me **chaunchambers@gmail.com**

-- 👨‍💻 [My Backend Project](https://backend-project-ag9c.onrender.com/api) - An API for the purpose of accessing application data programatically.The intention here is to mimic the building of a real world backend service (such as Reddit) which provides information to the front end architecture.
-The database is PostgreSQL, and I interact with it using node-postgres.
-The API is hosted online using Render and an online location for the database has been created with Superbase.
+- 👨‍💻 [My Backend Project](https://backend-project-ag9c.onrender.com/api) - An API for the purpose of accessing application data programatically.
+The intention is to mimic the building of a real world backend service (such as Reddit) which provides information to the front end architecture.
+The database has been created using PostgreSQL, and I interact with the database using node-postgres.
+The API is hosted online using Render and an online location for the database is with Superbase.

 <h3 align="left">Connect with me:</h3>
 <p align="left">